bacardi55/pimaton/README.md

 ### Automated via Pip

+(This is my first Pypi package, hope it works fine :D)

 ```bash
 pip install pimaton
 ```

 ### Manual installation

-Assuming here you have a working installation with python2 and pip.
+Assuming here you have a working installation with python2.

 Install the python extension (will be automated via pip later)